bielpatricio/api-find-a-friend/README.md

 $ docker compose up -d
 # Run the application in development mode
 $ npm run start:dev
+# You can have access of the register with prisma studio
+$ npx prisma studio
 # The application will runing on port 3333, so you can access the url http://localhost:3333/ to do the requests.
 # Run the unit tests
 $ npm run test